raquelCastromonte/Data-Portfolio/README.md

 1. James Peirce, University of Wisconsin - La Crosse; River Studies Center, La Crosse, WI
 2. Gregory Sandland, University of Wisconsin - La Crosse; River Studies Center, La Crosse, WI

--	Built on existing integral projection model to implement a food quality parameter on gizzard shad population.
+- Worked on an integral projection model (IPM) to visualize a fish species' future population demographics at equilibrium.
--	Analyzed and visualized projection models using R and python.
+- Implement a food quality parameter on the model to further describe population dynamics.
 - Worked as a team to extract parametric data from papers, graphs, and long-term open-source databases.
 - Engaged in virtual and in-person conferences presenting my research as a poster or oral presentation.

 ## [Report](https://github.com/cailtyn-caj96/info-2950/blob/main/final/finalproject.ipynb) | “Rent Inequality in NYC”